trackmania-rl/tmrl/README.md

 The action is applied to the environment, which yields a new observation at the end of the transition.

 For the purpose of training this policy, the environment also provides another signal, called the "reward".
-RL is derived from behaviorism, which relies on the fundamental idea that intelligence is the result of a history of positive and negative stimuli.
+RL is inspired from behaviorism, which relies on the fundamental idea that intelligence is the result of a history of positive and negative stimuli.
 The reward received by the AI at each time-step is a measure of how well it performs.

 In order to learn how to drive, the AI tries random actions in response to incoming observations, gets rewarded positively or negatively, and optimizes its policy so that its long-term reward is maximized.